Skip to main content

 • Pick GOAT if: the combat-sport brand identity matters to you and you'll wear strips more often because you like how they look.

-Try the dual-spring before you commit
+Try the triple-spring before you commit

-If you're already on GOAT and curious whether the firmer dual-spring lifts more, the RhinoGear nasal strips 30-pack is the simplest A/B — wear one brand for a week, switch, and compare snore-tracking app data or partner feedback.
+If you're already on GOAT and curious whether the firmer triple-spring lifts more, the RhinoGear nasal strips 30-pack is the simplest A/B — wear one brand for a week, switch, and compare snore-tracking app data or partner feedback.
 Most switchers don't go back.

 Frequently asked questions